-The council shall meet at its usual meeting place on the 2nd Monday in July of each year, at ten o'clock A. M., and sit as a board of equalization, and shall continue in session by adjournment from day to day until all returns of the assessor have been rectified and assessments equalized.
-The board of equalization shall have the power to hear complaints, to take testimony under oath, and to correct, modify, strike out, or raise any assessment, provided that notice shall first be given to anyone whose assessment is proposed to be raised.
-(As amended May 10, 1943.)
+Section 49.
+BOARD OF EQUALIZATION: The Council shall meet at its usual meeting place on the 2nd Monday in July of each year, at ten o'clock a.m., and sit as a Board of Equalization, and shall continue in session by adjournment from day to day until all returns of the Assessor have been rectified and assessments equalized.
+The Board of Equalization shall have the power to hear complaints, to take testimony under oath, and to correct, modify, strike out, or raise any assessment, provided that notice shall first be given to anyone whose assessment is proposed to be raised.
+(As Amended 1943).